 She first came to wider public notice when Peter, Paul & Mary recorded her song "Jesus Is On The Wire" in 2004, and then again in 2010 with the Prague Symphony Orchestra.
 It is considered one of their later signature songs.

-Festivals and venues where Thea has performed include the Kennedy Center (DC), Woody Guthrie Festival (OK), Moseley Folk Festival (UK), Greenbelt Festival (UK), Saltaire Festival (UK), Summertyne Americana Festival (UK), Int'l Festival Of Arts and Ideas (CT), Native Voices Festival (NY), Narrows Center For The Arts (MA), Museum of Fine Arts (MA), American Folk Art Museum (UK), Bluebird Cafe (TN), Smith Center For The Performing arts (NV), LaMama (NY), City Winery (NY), Club Passim (MA), Banff Centre For The Arts (CN) and the Bitter End (NY).
+Festivals and venues where Thea has performed include the Kennedy Center (DC), Woody Guthrie Festival (OK), the Green Note (UK), the Brooklyn Americana Festival (UK), Moseley Folk Festival (UK), Greenbelt Festival (UK), Saltaire Festival (UK), Summertyne Americana Festival (UK), the Atkinson (UK), Int'l Festival Of Arts and Ideas (CT), Native Voices Festival (NY), Narrows Center For The Arts (MA), Museum of Fine Arts (MA), American Folk Art Museum (NY), Bluebird Cafe (TN), Smith Center For The Performing arts (NV), LaMama (NY), City Winery (NY), Club Passim (MA), Banff Centre For The Arts (CN) and the Bitter End (NY).

 Many fans have commented on the beauty of Thea's vocals and lyrics.
 That sentiment was perhaps most succinctly stated by a former Bob Dylan tour manager, who described Thea Hopkins as "k.d. lang meets Leonard Cohen."